Occupational safety

 In addition to health and safety patrols conducted at each office and group company, the President sends a message about safety to all employees every year in time for the National Safety Week in every July and “Bando Safety Day” on October 7.
 In July, we conduct joint safety and health patrols with the labor union, and in October, all executive officers including the President conduct a health and safety patrol to check routine health and safety activities.

-• Compliance with safety rules with health and safety patrols
+- Compliance with safety rules with health and

-We provide a training on safety sensitivity to enhance employees’ sensitivity to risks inherent to their works through a simulation of potential accidents, such as being caught or stuck in machines, that are likely to occur at the Group’s production facilities.
-We expanded the scope of this training to the entire Group since fiscal 2014 and installed disaster simulation equipment in all of domestic plants and affiliates as well as in 10 major overseas production bases to promote similar training.
+We provide a training to enhance employees’ sensitivity to risks inherent to their works through a simulation of potential accidents, such as “being caught or stuck in machines,” that are likely to occur at the Group’s production facilities.
+We expanded the scope of the training to the entire Group since fiscal 2014 and installed the disaster simulation equipment in all of domestic plants and affiliates as well as in 10 major overseas production bases to promote similar training.
+In fiscal 2021, we introduced a VR-based training to improve safety sensitivity.